 Challenges and Limitations

 Another limitation is the size of the printing machines.
 While large-scale 3D printers can create significant structures, there is still a limit to how large a building can be printed.
-For particularly large structures or skyscrapers, traditional construction methods are still required.
+For particularly large structures or skyscrapers, traditional methods are still required.
+Finally, the materials used in 3D printing are still evolving.
+While concrete and other materials can print walls and foundations, the technology is not yet widely used for complex elements like plumbing, wiring, or roofing systems.
+These components still need traditional construction methods.

 The Future of 3D Printing in Construction